dmiller309/lutris/INSTALL.rst

 Requirements
 ------------

-Lutris should work on any Gnome system, the following depencies should be
+Lutris should work on any Gnome system, the following dependencies should be
 installed:

     * python > 3.4